Sungai Buloh-Kajang (SBK) Line, Malaysia

-The line will serve 1.2 million people in the Klang Valley who currently do not have an adequate rail network.
-There is less than 20km of rail per million people, as opposed to 40km of rail per million people in public transport oriented countries, such as Singapore, Hong Kong and London.
+The line will serve 1.2 million people in the Klang Valley who currently have an inadequate rail network.
+There is less than 20km of rail per million people, as opposed to 40km of rail per million people in more public transport oriented countries, such as Singapore, Hong Kong and London.

 Along with integrated bus services, the new line is expected to increase the use of public transport from 17% in 2011 to 50% in 2020.
-The expected ridership of the line is 442,000 passengers a day.
+The line is expected to carry 442,000 passengers a day.

 Sungai Buloh-Kajang Line details

-The SBK alignment was proposed many times with different transport options.
-It was first proposed in 2006 by Prasarana, and again in 2008 as a part of the Kuala Lumpur draft city plan to create rapid bus transport.
+The SBK alignment was proposed many times with different transport options, firstly in 2006 by Prasarana, and again in 2008 as a part of the Kuala Lumpur draft city plan to create rapid bus transport.

-Feasibility studies carried out since first proposals revealed the bus transport could not address the growing traffic congestion, and proved to be costly when combined with rising petrol prices.
+Feasibility studies performed since the first proposals revealed that bus transport could not address the growing traffic congestion, and proved costly when combined with rising petrol prices.